-In the biblical story, 50-days after the Resurrection (or seven Sundays in the church calendar), the Holy Spirit descended on the apostles and the church of Jerusalem.
-It happened during the Jewish feast of Shavuot, a celebration of the giving of the Ten Commandments to Moses on Mount Sinai.
+In the biblical story of Pentecost, 50 days after the Resurrection (or seven Sundays in the church calendar), the Holy Spirit descended on the apostles and the church of Jerusalem during the Jewish feast of Shavuot, a celebration of the giving of the Ten Commandments to Moses on Mount Sinai.
 Jews traveled great distances to the Temple in Jerusalem to observe this festival—so there were people from all over the ancient world, speaking different languages and dialects, gathered together.

-	The word Pentecost comes from the Greek word pentekostos which means - guess what - the fiftieth day.
-It is considered the birthday of the Christian church for two reasons.
-First, the descent of the Holy Spirit completed the Trinity - the Father, the Son, and the Holy Spirit - the basis of Christian theology.
-Secondly, it was the first time that the apostles began to spread their faith beyond their small group of Jerusalem followers.
+The word Pentecost comes from the Greek word pentekostos, which means the fiftieth day.
+It is considered the birthday of the Christian church for two reasons: the descent of the Holy Spirit completed the Holy Trinity, which forms the basis of Christian theology, and it was the first time that the apostles began to spread their faith beyond their small group of Jerusalem followers.

-	Festivities for Pentecost begin on the Friday or Saturday before the day itself.
-The Sunday is also known as Trinity Sunday.
-Public celebrations, which tend to be local and church-related - local fairs, for example, are held on Saturday.
+Festivities for Pentecost begin on the Friday or Saturday before the holiday, which is also known as Trinity Sunday, while public celebrations, which tend to be local and church-related, are held on Saturday.
 The largest churches in a given area will often hold the biggest and most colorful festivals.

 Planning for Pentecost

 The Orthodox Churches of Greece and Eastern Europe use the Julian calendar, which is slightly different from the Gregorian calendar used in the west.
 In practice, Greek Pentecost occurs about a week after it's celebrated in western churches.
-These Pentecost dates will help you plan:
+These Pentecost dates will help you plan your trip:

 - 2019: Sunday, June 16th